kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Risks and Mitigations

-If there is no interceptor, and the application has insufficient availability and a blocking PDB or blocking validating admission webhook, then the eviction request controller will enter into an API-initiated eviction cold loop with a backoff.
+If there is no responder, and the application has insufficient availability and a blocking PDB or blocking validating admission webhook, then the imperative eviction responder controller will enter into an API-initiated eviction cold loop with a backoff.
 To mitigate this we will increment the `evictionrequest_controller_imperative_evictions` metric.

-An interceptor could reconcile the status properly without making any progress.
-It is thus recommended to check `creationTimestamp` of the EvictionRequests and observe `evictionrequest_controller_active_interceptor` metric to see how much it takes for an interceptor to complete the eviction.
+A responder could reconcile the status properly without making any progress.
+It is thus recommended to check `creationTimestamp` of the EvictionRequests and observe `evictionrequest_controller_active_responder` metric to see how much it takes for a responder to complete the eviction.
 This metric can be also used to implement additional alerts.

 #### Disruptive Eviction